Maryculter

+Templars' Park Scout Campsite in Maryculter is a 95 acre site owned by Aberdeen District Scouts which has hosted hundreds of thousands of scouts since 1935.
+It was officially opened by Lord Baden Powell, founder of the Scout Movement, in 1936.

 Ancient history

 Traces of early peoples from the Stone Age to the Iron Age have been found in the area.
 Prehistoric habitation in the Maryculter area is known through archaeological sites such as Balbridie situated somewhat west of Maryculter.
 Roman legions marched from Raedykes to Normandykes, marching slightly west of Maryculter, as they sought higher ground evading the bogs of Red Moss and other low-lying mosses associated with the Burn of Muchalls.
 That march used the Elsick Mounth, one of the ancient trackways crossing the Grampian Mountains, lying west of Netherley.